Spotas/Ai-rewrite/README.md

 **Plugging in the Power Cord 🔌**

-1. Click the **AI Text Rewriter extension icon** 🧩 in your Chrome toolbar.
-This should open the fancy Options page we made.
+1. Click the **AI Text Rewriter Pro extension icon** 🧩 in your Chrome toolbar.
+This should open the modern Options page.
-    *   *Alternatively:* Go back to `chrome://extensions`, find the AI Text Rewriter card, click "Details", then "Extension options".
+    *   *Alternatively:* Go back to `chrome://extensions`, find the AI Text Rewriter Pro card, click "Details", then "Extension options".
 So many clicks!
 2. You'll see a field labeled "**Gemini API Key**".
 It's a password field, so you won't see the key as you paste (oooooh, security! ✨).
 3.  **PASTE** your copied API key into this box.
 4. Click the glorious "**Save Key**" button. 💾
 5. You *should* see a happy green message saying "API Key saved successfully!". ✅ If you see an angry red message, well...
-Houston, we have a problem.
 Houston, we have a problem. 🚀 (Did you paste the *whole* key?).

 **❗ IMPORTANT NOTE ABOUT YOUR KEY ❗**